jaolejnik/git-gud/gitgud01.md

 ---
 # WHAT IS <span class="git"> GIT</span>?
-_<span class="git">Git</span> is a free and open source distributed version control system designed to handle everything from small to very large projects with speed and efficiency._
+_<span class="git">Git</span> is a free and open source distributed Version Control System (VCS) designed to handle everything from small to very large projects with speed and efficiency._

 <span class="audience-question">Ok, but what does it actually mean?</span>